-Libyan PM meets Macron, shell hits migrant center
+France seeks Libya ceasefire, migrant center struck

 Overnight, there was shelling on a camp of pro-Serraj fighters, witnesses said.
 Shrapnel struck the roof of a nearby migrants’ detention center in the eastern suburb of Tajoura.

-Though nobody was wounded at the center, frightened migrants - rounded up mainly from sub-Saharan African nations and hoping to reach Europe by sea - pleaded for help.
+Though nobody was wounded at the center, frightened migrants, who had come mainly from sub-Saharan African nations hoping to reach Europe by sea, pleaded for rescue.

 “We have almost lose hope in our life,” one migrant at the center told Reuters, declining to give his name.
 “You know Libya for now is not safe.
 War here is too much.
 Please, we need help.”